Fixed price broadband deals

 Zen Internet

-Zen Internet still promise no price rises for the life of the contract.
+Zen Internet promise no price rises for the life of the contract.
 However, they dropped their lifetime price guarantee in May 2022, so customers outside of a minimum term may now see prices rise.

 However, Zen's pricing is also very expensive compared to other broadband providers, so it could be a false economy to pick them for their fixed prices over a cheaper provider.